Biobix/proteoformer/README.md

 ## Dependencies <a name="dependencies"></a>

 Proteoformer is built in Perl 5, Python 2.7 and Bash.
 All necessary scripts are included in this GitHub repository.
 Some parts are updated to Python 3.10.
+Check lower in this paragraph for more details.

 To prevent problems with missing dependencies, we included all necessary dependencies in a [Conda](https://conda.io/docs/) environment.
 For more information about Conda installation, click [here](https://docs.conda.io/projects/conda/en/latest/user-guide/index.htmll).